Natural Sciences Freshers - Choosing your modules - Step 3

 You can see the modules available within the twelve subjects that are the main contributors to the Natural Sciences programme by clicking on the subject list in the menu in the right column.

 You can select modules provided you have the appropriate background knowledge.
 This is known at Durham as having the appropriate prerequisites.
 You must also satisfy any corequisites (that is modules that must be taken in parallel) and any excluded combinations (that is modules that cannot be taken together).
 You also need to take care that modules are not tied (to degree programmes that exclude Natural Sciences CFG0/FGC0.)

 Remember that you can also take modules from any subject across the University (such as a language) as long as you have the right prerequisites (many modules have no prerequisites), but remember that at least 50% of your modules over the time you are at Durham must come from the following subjects

-You can see the Level 1 (first year) modules from subjects that are not a major contributors to the Natural Sciences programme by clicking on the link 'All univ modules' in the right column and selecting the Level 1 modules in the subject you are interested in studying.
+You can see the Level 1 (first year) modules from subjects that are not a major contributors to the Natural Sciences programme by clicking on the appropriate link on the right hand side of this page in the subject you are interested in studying.

 If you have a query please send an e-mail from some previous correspondence.